treuthardt/P2DFFT/README.md

 * Ability to generate idealized logarithmic spiral test images of a specified size that have 1 to 6 arms with pitch angles of -75 degrees to 75 degrees
 * Ability to output Fourier amplitude versus inner radius and pitch angle versus inner radius for each Fourier component (m = 0 to m = 6)
 * Ability to calculate the Fourier amplitude weighted mean pitch angle across m = 1 to m = 6 versus inner radius
+* Ability to calcualte overall Fourier spectrum over all annuli

 * * *
 # Citation